Your Cart (0)

 Example:

-At a fully loaded cost (salary + benefits + overhead) of $50/hour for sales rep time, that's $2,400/week in time savings, or roughly $125,000/year — before you've counted whether better outreach also improves pipeline.
+At a fully loaded cost (salary + benefits + overhead) of $50 per hour for sales rep time, that is $2,400 per week in time savings, or roughly $125,000 per year, before you have counted whether better outreach also improves pipeline.
+The same exercise works for marketing teams producing weekly newsletters, operations teams processing vendor invoices, legal teams summarizing contracts, and support teams drafting response macros.

 Common overstatement traps:

-Don't count time savings against peak capacity as if every saved hour is immediately billable.
-If your team saves 5 hours per person per week but isn't capacity-constrained, the direct dollar value is lower — those hours return to the business, but not as immediate revenue.
-The value is in what the team does with the recaptured time.
+Do not count time savings against peak capacity as if every saved hour is immediately billable.
+If your team saves 5 hours per person per week but is not capacity-constrained, the direct dollar value is lower.
+Those hours return to the business, but not as immediate revenue.
+The value is in what the team does with the recaptured time: more accounts covered, faster follow-up, deeper research on higher-value prospects.
+Make that conversion explicit in the business case, or discount the time savings by 40 to 60 percent to reflect that not all recaptured time converts to output.

 Calculating Cost Avoidance